- Background: The science of disease before contagion

 Social network theories are ones that start from the premise that we want to study people in the context of the factors they are possess, or their connections within their social network. for the sake of exposition, we might characterise theories into “factor” and “network” type theories.

-[Here we can imagine that that each circle represents a person, and they are classified by their support for two different parties, the red party and the yellow party.]
+[Here we can imagine that each circle represents a person, and they are classified by their support for two different parties, the red party and the yellow party.]

 How exactly this happens is a massive research area.
 A lot of academics and industrial researchers have spent a lot of time and money trying to pin down the details of how belief is socially transmitted.